arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 counter({2: 2, 3: 2, 4: 2, 6: 2})
 ```

-Here length of counter is 4 as there are 4 keys, but if we look clearly we will find that there are all the values 2
-hence if we prepare a set of all the values of this counter we will get dict_values([2, 2, 2, 2]) and when we convert
+Here length of counter is 4 as there are 4 keys, but if we look clearly we will find that there are all the values 2 hence if we prepare a set of all the values of this counter we will get dict_values([2, 2, 2, 2]).

-it to set(which stores all values uniquely) we will get only `{2}` and the length of this set will be 1 as we have only
+And when we convert it to `set(which stores all values uniquely)` we will get only `{2}` and the length of this set will be 1 as we have only one unique element 2.

-one unique element 2.
-Hence it will return false.
+Hence it will return `false`.

 Let’s code this approach